 Sociology is the study of the organization and development of societies and the institutions within them.
 The sociology program helps students better understand the development, structure, interaction and collective behavior of organized groups.
-The program explores the theories, practices, and policies underlying the issues of social change, inequality and diversity.
-This degree program provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings and designs important in the new economy.
+The program explores the theories, practices and policies underlying the issues of social change, inequality and diversity.
+This BA program in sociology provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings important in the economy.

 Graduates are prepared for employment in corporate or governmental organizations or to continue their studies in graduate programs in sociology, social science or professional schools.

 New College of Interdisciplinary Arts & Sciences

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.